juan131/sealed-secrets-updater/README.md

 }
 ```

-You can find some basic examples in the [examples](./examples) directory.
+You can find some basic examples in the [examples](./examples) directory to learn how to configure Sealed Secrets Updater to update your manifests using different output types.
+Please note only two output types are supported at the moment:

+- `apply`: Directly apply the new Sealed Secrets to your cluster.
+- `file`: Save the new Sealed Secrets to a file.

 > Note: Refer to the [JSON Schema](./api/secrets.schema.json) for the full list of available options.